wsvincent/djangoboston-drf-react-blog/Readme.md

-This is the example blog app of Django Rest Framework + React accompanying a May 2018 talk at Django Boston.
+This is the example blog app from my [May 2018 talk](https://www.meetup.com/djangoboston/events/249614046/) at Django Boston on Django on **Django APIs + React**.

 Slides are [available online](https://docs.google.com/presentation/d/16IXgaqbjNLpwyrIPZU0FcIgm6e6DlilXyIQB2bXSsY4/edit?usp=sharing).